Title

 - Mild to moderate ascites formation without systemic effects

-- All non‐survival surgeries
+- All survival and non‐survival surgeries

-- Exsanguination or transcardial perfusion under anesthesia
+- Exsanguination or transcardial perfusion conducted under anesthesia

-- Any post procedural outcome resulting in evident pain, discomfort or distress that is treated with anesthetics or analgesics
+- Any post-procedural outcome resulting in evident pain, discomfort, or distress that is treated with anesthetics or analgesics

 - Injection or blood collection by invasive routes such as intracardiac, central vessel, or periorbital sites under anesthesia